 To meet this challenge, Elgin Community College launched two new apprenticeship programs in fall 2018 designed to connect students with local employers for a customized workforce development strategy.
 Apprenticeships offer students the opportunity to earn while they learn.
 It is a commitment that yields a significant return on investment for the student and employer.

-Turn to page 7 of IMPACT Fall 2018 to learn about ECC’s Industrial Maintenance Apprenticeship Program offered through a partnership with the Industry Consortium for Advanced Technical Training (ICATT), the leading apprenticeship program provider in the Midwest, and our new basic nurse assistant (BNA) certificate apprenticeship.
+Turn to page 7 of to learn about ECC’s Industrial Maintenance Apprenticeship Program offered through a partnership with the Industry Consortium for Advanced Technical Training (ICATT), the leading apprenticeship program provider in the Midwest, and our new basic nurse assistant (BNA) certificate apprenticeship.
 These two programs pave the way for innovation and promising opportunities that invigorate our mission.

 Upon completion, students graduate with no debt—tuition is covered by their employers—and full-time careers with benefits await them.
 Apprentices earn an average starting salary of more than $50,000 per year, according to the U.S. Department of Labor.